 Strategy 3.3 Involve suicide attempt survivors and loss survivors in suicide prevention planning including the development of protocols for suicide attempt/loss provider support groups.
-In FY20, Mississippi State University (MSU) developed the Postvention Services training.
-DMH will work with the Mississippi Suicide Prevention Workgroup to develop guidelines in FY21.

-The Mississippi Suicide Prevention Workgroup began to establish protocols for suicide attempt/loss provider support groups in FY20 and will continue in FY21.
-The workgroup includes family and friends who have lost a loved one to suicide.
+The Mississippi Suicide

+Prevention Workgroup began

+to establish protocols for

+suicide attempt/loss provider

+support groups in FY20 and

+will continue in FY22.
+The

+workgroup includes family

+and friends who have lost a

+loved one to suicide.

 Strategy 3.4 Adopt policies and procedures for organizations and communities to respond effectively to suicides and suicide contagion with their communities and support implementation of these policies with education, training, and consultation.

 Policies and procedures for organizations and communities to respond effectively to suicides and suicide contagion with their communities are addressed in The Alliance Project Postvention Services training which is part of DMH's Garrett Lee Smith Youth Suicide Prevention grant.
-The Suicide Prevention Workgroup will formalize these in FY21.
+The Suicide Prevention Workgroup will continue to work and formalize these in FY22.